mongodb-labs/pubsub/README.md

 Arguments:

 - `channel` Required.
 Must be a string.
+Channel matching is done by ZeroMQ's prefix matching.
 - `filter` Optional.
 Must be an object.
 Specifies a filter to apply to incoming messages.
 - `projection` Optional.
 Must be an object.
 Specifies fields of incoming messages to return.